FAQs about the identity protection personal identification number (IP PIN)

 If we assigned you an IP PIN, you must use it to confirm your identity on any return filed during the current calendar year.
 This includes current year returns as well as any delinquent tax returns.

-A2: Anyone who has a Social Security number (SSN) or Individual Taxpayer Identification Number (ITIN) and is able to verify his/her identity is eligible to enroll into the IP PIN program.
+A2: Anyone who has an SSN or Individual Taxpayer Identification Number (ITIN) and is able to verify his/her identity is eligible to enroll into the IP PIN program.

 • If an IP PIN isn't entered correctly, we'll reject the return and you'll need to enter the correct IP PIN to e-file it again.